J. C. D. Clark: Writings

 In his 1993 work, The Language of Liberty, 1660–1832, Clark reinterpreted the American Revolution as America's first civil war and the West's last war of religion.
 The Revolution, Clark asserted, was triggered by the denominational conflicts still endemic at that time within the English-speaking North Atlantic world.

-Clark has frequently maintained that too often the 18th century has been interpreted teleologically in the light of the 19th century; he sees his mission as an historian to explain the long 18th century in its own terms.
-Clark criticised Marxists such as Christopher Hill, Eric Hobsbawm, and E.P.
-Thompson for advancing what he argued was an incorrect interpretation.
-Styled by Ronald Hutton as a "political and religious reactionary", Clark criticised Hill, Hobsbawm, and Thompson for advancing what he derided as an incorrect interpretation.
+Clark has frequently maintained that the 18th century has too often been interpreted teleologically in the light of the 19th century.
+Styled by Ronald Hutton as a "political and religious reactionary", Clark criticised Marxists such as Christopher Hill, Eric Hobsbawm, and E. P. Thompson for advancing what he derided as incorrect interpretations.
 In 1985, Clark called Hill, Hobsbawm, and Thompson "that cohort of scholars whose minds were formed in the matrix of inter-war Marxism".

-Clark became known for his attacks in the 1980s on Sir John H. Plumb, which made him certainly conspicuous and according to Hutton "probably the most hated living historian".
+Clark became known for his attacks in the 1980s on Sir John H. Plumb, which brought controversy and according to Hutton made him "probably the most hated living historian".
 A letter defending Plumb was published and signed by every history professor at Cambridge except for Sir Geoffrey Elton.
-Portions of Clark's work, however, were accepted by his colleagues (though perhaps as exaggerated) and several of them felt compelled to concede that he "had performed a valuable service in drawing attention to important features of eighteenth-century society, particularly the religious element, which had hitherto been neglected".
+Portions of Clark's work were accepted by his colleagues (though perhaps as exaggerated) and several of them said that he "had performed a valuable service in drawing attention to important features of eighteenth-century society, particularly the religious element, which had hitherto been neglected".

 In 1994, Clark published Samuel Johnson: Literature, Religion, and English Cultural Politics from the Restoration to Romanticism, in which he argued that Johnson was not only a Tory but also a Jacobite and a nonjuror (one who declined or avoided loyalty oaths to the Hanoverians).
 The thesis proved controversial.
-Clark and the Cambridge-based literary scholar Howard Erskine-Hill debated American literary scholars, chiefly Donald Greene and Howard Weinbrot, in two successive volumes of The Age of Johnson (Volumes 7 and 8) and an issue of Studies in English Literature.
+Clark and the Cambridge-based literary scholar Howard Erskine-Hill debated American literary scholars, chiefly Donald Greene and Howard Weinbrot, in two successive volumes of The Age of Johnson (volumes 7 and 8) and an issue of Studies in English Literature.
 Clark and Erskine-Hill produced an edited volume on Johnson's political views in 2002 and two additional volumes on the subject in 2012.

+His 2024 book, The Enlightenment: An Idea and Its History, shows that the concept of "Enlightenment" was unknown at the time and was only formulated in the 19th and mainly in the 20th century.